 Instructions

 - In a heavy Dutch oven or large pot, heat 3 tablespoon olive oil over medium heat.
-Add the diced onion, celery and carrots, sautรฉ until softened.
-Add the garlic and sautรฉ another minute.3 tablespoon olive oil, 1 large yellow onion, ยฝ cup carrots, ยฝ cup celery, 4 cloves garlic
+Add the celery and carrots, sautรฉ over medium heat for 10 minutes, stirring often.3 tablespoon olive oil, 1 cup carrots, 1 cup celery

-- Add the ground beef and crumble, brown.
-Drain some of the excess grease.1 lb. ground beef
+- Add the ground beef, crumble and brown until cooked through.
+Drain some of the excess grease.1 lb. up to 1.5 lbs. ground beef

-- Add in the milk and wine and let it simmer for about 5 minutes over medium low heat.ยฝ cup dry white wine, 5 oz evaporated milk
+- Add in the milk, chicken broth and wine and let it simmer for about 10 minutes over medium low heat.1 cup whole milk, ยพ cup dry white wine, 1 cup chicken broth or stock

-- Add in the crushed tomatoes, tomato paste, whisk to break up the tomato paste.
-Add the bay leaves, oregano, Italian seasoning, onion powder, salt, pepper, sugar and vinegar.
-Turn the heat down to low, cover and let lightly simmer for 45 minutes, stirring occasionally.2 – 28 oz crushed tomatoes, 6 oz tomato paste, 2 bay leaves, 2 teaspoon dried oregano leaves, 2 teaspoon dried basil, 1 ยฝ teaspoon onion powder, 2 ยฝ teaspoon kosher salt, ยฝ teaspoon pepper, 2 ยฝ tablespoon sugar, 2 teaspoon white vinegar
+- Add in the tomato paste, whisk/stir to break up the tomato paste.28 oz crushed tomatoes, 6 oz tomato paste, 2 teaspoon dried oregano leaves, 2 teaspoon dried basil, 1 ยฝ teaspoon onion powder, 2 teaspoon kosher salt, ยฝ teaspoon pepper, 2 ยฝ tablespoon sugar

 - While the sauce is simmering, prepare the pasta according to the package instructions for al dente (approx. 12 minutes).16 oz spaghetti